jmfriedt/max2771_fx2lp/250610_calibrate_phase/README.md

 * Phase acquisition is kept when retarting a new acquisition (``pocket_dump``) without powering down the circuit.

-## Powering on and off the circuit
+## Powering on and off the circuit (on Raspberry Pi 4 to be able to control USB power)

 In the following chart, 40 successive acquisitions were performed, each repeating three successive data collections (``pocket_dump``) before powering off and on the